ggarns-gh/ggarns-gh.github.io/_posts/2021-12-31-wsl-cheat-sheet.md

   Ubuntu-20.04    Ubuntu 20.04 LTS
 ```

-## Install a specific Linux distribution

-To use the install command, you'll need to need to meet [Microsoft's prerequisites](https://docs.microsoft.com/en-us/windows/wsl/install#prerequisites).

-> You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.

-Use the following command, replacing the `<DistributionName>` with the your required distribution name, to start the installation.
+If you want to install one of the available distributions, run the following command, replacing the `<DistributionName>` with the name of the distribution you require.
 Alternatively, if you want to install the default distribution, you can omit the `--distribution <DistributionName>` option.

 ```
 wsl --install --distribution <DistributionName>